 http://your_host/

-.You can easily can enable HTTPS for your SeekTable installation with free Let's Encrypt certificate.
+.You can easily can enable HTTPS for your SeekTable installation with a free Let's Encrypt certificate.

 location ~ /.well-known { root /var/www/html; allow all; }